CIRALabs/epp-pre-registration-verification/draft-epp-pre-registration-verification.md

 Depending on the quality score received, the registrar can make informed decisions regarding the acceptance, rejection, or further review of the domain registration request.

+# Pre-Registration Quality Score ***Guidance***

+This section provides a range of registrant quality scores with corresponding actionable actions for the proposed quality verification process, where 0 indicates a good registration and 100 signifies an absolutely malicious registration:

+## Score 0 - 20 (Non-Abusive):

+### Actionable Actions:
+- The registration appears to be non-abusive and legitimate.
+- The address and information provided by the registrant match and seem trustworthy.
+- No immediate action required.

+## Score 21 - 40 (Low Suspicion):

+### Actionable Actions:

+- The registration raises minimal suspicion.
+- While the information appears consistent, there might be subtle irregularities.
+- Regular monitoring and further review may be necessary.

+## Score 41 - 60 (Moderate Suspicion):

+## Actionable Actions:

+- The registration raises moderate suspicion.
+- Some elements in the registration data seem incongruent or questionable.
+- Investigate further and consider additional verification steps.
+- Suspend the registration at the Registry? (after Registrar registration)

+## Score 61 - 80 (High Suspicion):

+### Actionable Actions:

+- The registration exhibits a high level of suspicion.
+- Several aspects of the registration data appear inconsistent or potentially problematic.
+- Immediate investigation and verification are necessary.
+- Suspend the registration at the Registar

+## Score 81 - 99 (Very High Suspicion):

+### Actionable Actions:

+- The registration is highly suspicious and raises significant concerns.
+- Multiple elements in the registration data are irregular or seem malicious.
+- Implement rigorous verification and consider delaying or rejecting the registration.

+## Score 100 (Absolutely Malicious):

+### Actionable Actions:

+- The registration is deemed absolutely malicious and poses a severe threat.
+- Clear evidence of fraudulent activity or malicious intent is present.
+- Reject the registration and take appropriate measures to prevent abuse.

+These quality score ranges and associated actions provide guidance for registrars and registries in evaluating the legitimacy of domain registrations.
+The specific actions to be taken can vary depending on the policies and procedures of the TLD registry and the severity of the suspicions raised by the quality score.

 ## Error Handling

 [TBD]